STRINGS & TENSIONS

 strings are the most over looked part of the racket and yet they are (or at least should be) the only part of the racket to make contact with the ball.
 There is a very big selection of strings available so it is important to understand that not all strings suit all players.

 It is very important to know how strings perform and then you can choose from here.
 A qualified stringer will help you with this.

 The most important part of restringing is consistency.
 You should try to use the same machine and preferably the same stringer each time.
 This will ensure your racket feels and plays the same every time.

 Generally, unless you buy an unstrung racket and specify the string type and

-tension, most rackets will be strung with synthetic gut and midway in the
+tension, most rackets will be strung midway in the

 The recommended range is the range at which the suppliers think the racket will perform at its best.
 Each recommended range usually offers a 10lb margin eg. 50-60lbs.
-The range that is printed on the frame should be reduced by 10% when dealing with polyester strings.
+The range that is printed on the frame and should be reduced by 10% when stringing with polyester strings.

 Regular stringing ensures your racket performs at its optimum for longer.

 The higher the tension the greater the control, the lower the tension the greater the power.

 Different string types offer different levels of power or control.
 Below are the different string materials available and also the types of player they suit.
 String thickness also has a strong bearing on how your racket will perform.